Cambridge District Scout Archives

 - Professor Patrick Duff Silver Wolf County Sec.

 Gilwell Archives has a list of Silver Acorn, Bar to Silver Acorn and Silver Wolf recipients that finished at some point in the mid – late 1950’s.
 The five names below are the only ones that appear on that list.
-Note Ken North MM was not listed.

 The list did not include the very early Silver wolf awarded for 24 badges (see below).